apehex/tokun/articles/tokun.1.md

 With:

 - `B` is the batch dimension or the number of characters processed
-- `G` is the group dimension, 4, which is also the number of bytes per unicode codepoint
+- `G` is the group dimension, 4, which is also the number of bytes per Unicode codepoint
 - `U` is the encoding dimension, 256 = `E` = `L`

-In short, this first model **compresses the UTF-32 input by a factor 4**.
+In short, this first model *compresses the UTF-32 input by a factor 4*.

 `B` is related but different from a potential attention context.